Youth Educational Support – First Star Academy

 Empowering West Virginia Youth

-To reverse these dispiriting outcomes, First Star Academy of West Virginia works with First Star, a national nonprofit to provide youth in foster care the academic, life skills, career exploration, and adult supports they need to successfully transition to higher education and adulthood.
+To prevent these challenges, KVC has partnered with First Star, a national nonprofit, to create First Star Academy of West Virginia.
+Together, KVC and First Star provide youth in foster care the academic, life skills, career exploration, and adult supports they need to successfully transition to higher education and adulthood.

-This program is offered at no cost to students who qualify and is sponsored by the generous donations of our local funders, the Department of Education, and West Virginia Department of Health and Human Resources.
+This program is offered at no cost to students who qualify and is sponsored by the generous donations of our local funders, the Department of Education, and the West Virginia Department of Human Services (formerly DHHR).

 Apply Now